wavegate/obsidian_vault/Neuroengineering/Cell Culture Systems for the Development of Neural Interfaces.md

 - ECM provides biochemical cues such as soluble factors, growth factors, chemokines, and cytokines
 - In most human tissues, ECM structurally consists of fibronectin, collagen, elastin, laminin
 - However, in the brain, it is mainly composed of hyaluronic acid (HA) and proteoglycans, especially glycosaminoglycans (GAGs)
+- The simplest approach to maintain ECM inte